arianne/stendhal/README.txt

 -----

-Stendhal(c) is copyright of Miguel Angel Blanch Lardin, 2005-2008 arianne_rpg at users dot sourceforge dot net
+Stendhal(c) is copyright of Miguel Angel Blanch Lardin, 2005-2008 arianne_rpg at users dot sourceforge dot net and others

 Stendhal(c) is copyright of the Arianne Project, 2006-2010 arianne-general at lists dot sourceforge dot net